jenesei-software/jenesei-ui-react/README.md

 # jenesei-react-ui

-Test 7

-This is a package created to practice building a TypeScript package with Vite.
+This is a frontend library for React from Jenesei Software.